100th Post and a Big Announcement

 We’re moving to Kansai!

 A few months ago I hinted in a post that we may be moving.
-With the pandemic and my uncle passing away due to COVID-19, my husband realized that he wanted to spend more time with his family in Hiroshima and live closer to them.
+With the pandemic and my dear uncle in Canada passing away due to COVID-19, my husband realized that he wanted to spend more time with his family in Hiroshima and live closer to them.
 I get along quite well with my in-laws and would like nothing more than for A to spend time with them in person, especially as it’s quite hard raising a child without family nearby.
 Having lived in Kanto for seven years, we are also now ready for a change.

 My husband got a new position at his company that will cover all our moving expenses, and his new role is something he’s wanted to do for a very long time, so that clinched the deal.
-The exact timing of the big move and the city hasn’t been decided yet as we’re still in the process of looking for a place through my husband’s work but it will likely be sometime from the end of November to early next year.
+The exact timing of the big move and the city hasn’t been decided yet as we’re still in the process of looking for a place through my husband’s work but it will likely be some time from the end of November to early next year.
 (Not gonna lie, just the thought of packing and unpacking makes me feel tired!)

 So this begs the question — will I keep using the name Tiny Tot in Tokyo?

 Yes, I absolutely will.
 Our story started here and the 100 posts currently on this blog are related to my life as a first-time mother in Tokyo.
 Some of my upcoming posts will furthermore be based on child-friendly places we’ve visited in Kanto.
-Of course, eventually my posts will be more relevant to Kansai, but I will try to include Tokyo/Kanto as much as I can.
+Of course, eventually, my posts will be more relevant to Kansai, but I will try to include Tokyo/Kanto as much as I can.
 My husband and I are also unsure about whether this move will be permanent, especially as neither of us has lived in Kansai before.
+(Update: It’s permanent!)

 To be honest, I really like the area we live in now because it’s so convenient (especially as A’s daycare is a two-minute walk away!) and we have a nice, new house that we’re renting.
-There’s a mall, more than one train line, seven supermarkets within walking distance… I could go on.
+There’s a mall, more than one train line, seven supermarkets within walking distance… and I could go on.
 Many of my friends are in Kanto as well, and leaving during the pandemic is especially sad because we can’t have a group farewell and it’s likely I’ll only see each of them once or maybe twice before I move.